masaun/beefy-finance-adapter/README.md

 ## 【Introduction of the Beefy.finance adapter for OptyFi】

-- This is the smart contract that build an integration with Beefy Finance’s liquidity pools on Polygon using OptyFi's DeFi Adapter interface.
+- This is the smart contract that build an integration with the `Beefy Finance` ’s liquidity pools on Polygon using ``OptyFi's DeFi Adapter interface` .

 <br>